esterpantaleo/etymology/README.md

     -- Run the following procedure using the Virtuoso isql program to calculate the IRI ranks.
 Note this should be run periodically as the data grows to re-rank the IRIs. s_rank();

-#####POTENTIAL ISSUE ABOUT SETTING UP CORS
+#### CORS setup
-The following link will help you setting up CORS for Virtuoso: http://vos.openlinksw.com/owiki/wiki/VOS/VirtTipsAndTricksCORsEnableSPARQLURLs
+The following link will help you set up CORS for Virtuoso: http://vos.openlinksw.com/owiki/wiki/VOS/VirtTipsAndTricksCORsEnableSPARQLURLs

-#####Starting and stopping Virtuoso
+#### Start and stop Virtuoso
 To start:

     cd /opt/virtuoso/db
     virtuoso-t -f
 To stop:

     cd /opt/virtuoso-opensource/bin
     isql 1111 dba password
     SQL> shutdown();